ozen/PyOptiX/README.md

 `Compiler.nvcc_path` and `Compiler.flags` parameters manually during run time.

-## Concepts
+## Features

 Since PyOptiX wraps OptiX C++ API, the API is almost the same.
-PyOptiX adds couple of new concepts.
+PyOptiX adds couple of new features.
 Let's talk about them.

+### Garbage Collection

+Lifetime of OptiX objects are tied to lifetime of PyOptiX objects.
+When Python objects get garbage collected, OptiX objects are destroyed automatically.

 ### Context Stack